ResumeGiants » Blog » Active Listening Skills in the Workplace (+ Examples)

 While making great presentations and being eloquent are sure to get you noticed in a corporate environment, active listening skills can give you the competitive advantage that you need to truly stand out.

-In this article, we’ll discuss some active listening skills you should work on, and look great on any resume and impress recruiters, especially if you are looking for a role in management.
+Whenever you work with other people, active listening skills can come in handy.
+In this article, we’ll discuss some active listening skills you should work on, and that look great on any resume and impress recruiters.

 With our free resume builder, you can add active listening skills that are relevant to your role and land an interview in no time.